jeromehaas/jeromehaas/README.md

 There's nothing better to code creative and reliable solutions for the web.
 I am also passionate about design and got some backend skills under my fingertips.

  ### What's going on
- - ⚡ Right now I'm focusing on taking my skills in React and TypeScript to the next levelheight="30" >
+ - ⚡ Right now I'm focusing on taking my skills in React and TypeScript to the next level
  - 💬 Ask me anything about CLI's, vim and dotfiles
  - 🪖 Background in the Swiss Army and email marketing